During an approach, what is the most important indicator of possible wind shear?

 Prepare for the Commercial Ground – Weather Exam with flashcards and multiple choice questions, featuring detailed hints and explanations for each question.
 Ace your exam with confidence!

-The most important indicator of possible wind shear during an approach is the power and vertical velocity required to maintain the proper glidepath.
-Wind shear is characterized by rapid changes in wind velocity and direction, which can significantly affect an aircraft's performance during critical phases of flight such as approach and landing.
+The most important indicator of possible wind shear during an approach is the power and vertical velocity needed to remain on the proper glide path.
+Wind shear refers to the rapid change in wind speed and direction over a short distance, which can have significant impacts on an aircraft's performance during critical phases of flight, particularly during takeoff and landing.

 Subscribe